-Pick-Up: Students will be escorted to the front entrance of the school at the conclusion of each session.
-Students who do not have a parent/guardian waiting for them will be signed into After-care.
-The rate for After-care is \$6.00 per hour and is billed by the minute.
-After-care ends at 5:25 p.m.
-If students are not picked up by 5:25 p.m., families will be charged late fees.
-If students are not picked up by 5:30 p.m., they will be escorted to TAT class and enrolled for the semester.
-The \$300 charge for TAT will be added to the family's RenWeb account.
+Pick Up: Authorized pick-up individuals will wait outside the main entrance doors at 5:00 PM while observing the 6-foot social distance guideline.
+Adventure instructors will escort the students to the main door and send them outside when they see the authorized individuals.
+Students who do not have a parent/guardian waiting for them will be signed into after-care.
+After-care pick-up will be in the courtyard drive thru circle.
+The rate for after-care is \$6.00 per hour and is billed by the minute.
+After-care ends at 5:25 PM.
+If students are not picked up by 5:25 PM, families will be charged late fees.
+If students are not picked up by 5:30 PM, they will be escorted to TAT class and enrolled for the semester.
+The \$300 charge for TAT will be added to the family's FACTS account.
 Rates will not be prorated if this occurs in the middle or end of the semester.

-Communication: If you need to contact the After-care providers or your student after the office is closed, call or text Google Voice number 785-422-7382 (785-4CareTC).
-This will ring and send messages to the cell phones of all of the After-care providers.
+Communication: If you need to contact the after-care providers or your student after the office is closed, call or text Google Voice number 785-422-7382 (785-4CareTC).
+This will ring and send messages to the cell phones of all of the after-care providers.
 Care providers cannot always answer the phone, so please leave a voicemail.
 They will listen to it as soon as they get a chance and reach back out to you.
-Please let Rebecca

-Bonilla, After-School Coordinator, or Mindy Johnson, Before-School Coordinator, know of any concerns or special circumstances that might affect your child's experience.
+Please let Rebecca Bonilla, Director, or Mindy Johnson, Assistant Director, know of any concerns or special circumstances that might affect your child's experience.